Abandoned and Unclaimed Personal Property

 Tangible personal property that is lost, abandoned or unclaimed shall be turned over immediately by the finder to a receiver charged with receipting and retaining these items (Reference Policy 3106, Lost & Found Property).

 Receivers shall only allow a claim of property upon satisfactory identification by the owner, proof of ownership and payment of the university’s reasonable charges for storage or other services necessary to preserve the property.

 6.1 Lost & Found sites are listed on Appendix A.

-6.2 All JAC cards turned into a receiver will be sent directly to the Campus Card Center and any cash or coin turned in will be sent directly to Accounting Services.
+6.2 All JAC cards turned into a receiver will be sent directly to the Campus Card Center and any cash or coin turned in will be sent directly to Fixed Assets and Surplus Property.
 Other items of value such as keys, checkbooks, drivers' licenses, jewelry, wallets, passports, computer equipment and bicycles will be sent directly to Public Safety for retention.

 6.4 Following 60 days of retention by the receiver, unclaimed tangible personal property will be itemized on a listing, securely packaged or boxed, and delivered to the JMU Surplus Property Office.
 Items will be held in The Surplus Property Office for an additional 60 days.
 After a total of 120 days of retention by the university, the Surplus Property Office, which is empowered to exercise fiduciary responsibility, may dispose of any surplus property in accordance with state surplus property regulations.
 Prior to receipt of unclaimed tangible personal property, the Surplus Property Office may provide written prior approval for destruction of property by a Receiver.